WhoKnowsWhoCares/MLToolsBot/README.md

 Repository for [telegram bot](https://t.me/MLToolsBot) which helps user with machine learning through communication and commands.

-For now there are a few commands:
+For now there are a few commands: \
 /text2text - will generate response according to text request by ChatGPT3.5 /text2img - will create image according to description by Stable Diffusion

-In the feauture commands will expand
+In the feauture commands will expandsd_url